tk3369/www.ahsmart.com/pub/juliacon2020.md

 1. The attendees were very chatty.
 People started asking questions and leaving comments on Discord about the topic or when they encountered any kind of “ah-ha” moments.
 2. The speaker actually engages with the attendees and answering questions on Discord.

+Here's a part of the conversations that happened during the talk [The ups and downs of convincing to switch to Julia in a company](https://www.youtube.com/watch?v=u_8kW8nlElY):

+![discord](/assets/pages/juliacon2020/juliacon_discord3.png)

 **That's an important change in dynamics.** Never before, the speaker of the talk is able to engage with such a wide spectrum of audience and have a meaningful conversation online, in real-time.

-![discord](/assets/pages/juliacon2020/juliacon_discord3.png)

 # Posters are really lightning talks